MarcFichtel/ExoticsImageClassifier/README.md

 However, once deployed to an Android app, the model becomes completely unusable.
 Using a test image of Majora, my Brachypelma albopilosum, that was classified with ~95% confidence online (see image above), the app's compressed model gives it less than 5% confidence, while completely different looking species get a confidence of up to 50% (results differ with each attempt).

 I am awaiting a response from Google Firebase Support about how to deal with this.

-# The Scraping Algorithm

-1) Get all currently accepted scientific names of tarantula species from the World Spider Catalog
-2) Get all formerly accepted scientific synonyms, as well
-3) Scrape Arachnoboards tags for images of each species + synonyms and label as the currently accepted scientific name
-4) Exclude unsuitable images (i.e. molts, enclosures, ventral shots, ...)
-5) Make separate directories that contain only those species with at least 10 and 100 images

-# TODOs

-* Is there a way to include gender?
-* Scrape more sources
-* Retrain model once there are more species with 100+ images
-* Fix model performance on Android app and release to Google Play Store